The Living Churchyard Project

 Priory Prayer: Say One For Me

-Although the Priory building is currently closed, you are most welcome to use the Priory Churchyard and the Labyrinth for personal prayer and reflection, remembering to observe social distancing guidelines.
+You are most welcome to use the Priory Churchyard and the Labyrinth for personal prayer and reflection.

 To find the Labyrinth, go along the main path on the south side of church, and up the steps.
 You will find the Labyrinth and a short explanation of how to walk it.